dotnet/csharplang/proposals/csharp-7.3/tuple-equality.md

 - if the non-bool type converts to `bool`, we apply that conversion,
 - if there is no such conversion, but the type has an operator `false`, we'll use that and negate the result.

-In a tuple inequality, the same rules apply except that we'll use the operator `true` (without negation) instead of the operator `true`.
+In a tuple inequality, the same rules apply except that we'll use the operator `true` (without negation) instead of the operator `false`.

-Those rules are similar the rules involved for using a non-bool type in an `if` statement and some other existing contexts.
+Those rules are similar to the rules involved for using a non-bool type in an `if` statement and some other existing contexts.

 ## Evaluation order and special cases
 The left-hand-side value is evaluated first, then the right-hand-side value, then the element-wise comparisons from left to right (including conversions, and with early exit based on existing rules for conditional AND/OR operators).